 The most crucial, gripping element of LEGO® bricks and other building block toys isn’t the clicking noise or the gleeful schadenfreude of a father stepping on colorful plastic caltrops at night – it’s that kids love to create.
 Again, this is why they color, draw, and rename everything under the sun.
 In the eyes of a child, the world is theirs to mold and shape as they see fit.
 Using activities that make use of and encourage that drive to create leads to more success in both entertaining and educating children during those long summer days when they’re overjoyed to not be in school (ugh!).
 Further, using these activities in school can help the classroom feel less like school (blech!).

 Creativity and Learning…

 There are, of course, many ways to achieve this.
-Building blocks, LEGO®s or otherwise, are just one.
-But if your organization likes the idea of letting kids loose with as many LEGO®s as possible to encourage a free-for-all fracas of creativity and learning, there are just two things that should be taken from this article:
+Building blocks, LEGO® bricks or otherwise, are just some.
+But if your organization likes the idea of letting kids loose with as many LEGO® bricks as possible to encourage a free-for-all fracas of creativity and learning, there are just two things that should be taken from this article:

 - Get LEGO® compatible slabs from Slab Dream Lab to enhance the fun and the capabilities of your amazingly creative kids.